apache/kylin/website/_dev/howto_release.md

 Here is a sample of announcement email (by studying Kafka's):

 {% highlight text %}
-The Apache Kylin team is pleased to announce the immediate availability of the 1.5.2.1 release.
+The Apache Kylin team is pleased to announce the immediate availability of the x.y.z release.

-This is a bug fix release based on 1.5.2; All of the changes in this release can be found: https://kylin.apache.org/docs15/release_notes.html
+This is a bug fix release based on 1.5.2; All of the changes in this release can be found in: https://kylin.apache.org/docs15/release_notes.html

 You can download the source release and binary packages from